tensorleap/tensorleap/examples/mnist/README.md

 <img alt="img.png" height="400" src="images/img_2.png" width="700"/>

-We see that there is still a nice separation, however, with more high error loss samples.
+There is still a nice separation, however, with more high error loss samples.
 Interesting, those false predictions (larger dot size) are located within clusters of classes which are different than their GT.